Pez (musician): Biography

 Pez stated in a recent freestyle that he has been diagnosed with Graves' disease.
 Pez also stated on Facebook in late 2011 that he was working on a new album and mixtape and was hoping to have it/them released before Christmas, however this did not eventuate.

 He announced on his Facebook page that he had established his own record label, "Easy Records".
 The first release on the label was the iTunes single "Perfect Couple, Pt.
 2" by Fozzey & VanC.

-On 4 December 2012, Pez's new single 'The Game' premiered on Triple J. It was later announced on a SoundCloud page where the single could be heard that it will be released by Soulmate Records on iTunes on 14 December 2012.
+On 4 December 2012, Pez's new single 'The Game' premiered on Triple J. It was later announced on a SoundCloud page where the single could be heard, adding that it would be released by Soulmate Records on iTunes on 14 December 2012.

-In 2014 he had more collaborations with 360, including hit single Live It Up, also opening a label called Forthwrite with 360.
+In 2014, he had more collaborations with 360, including hit single Live It Up, also opening a label called Forthwrite with 360.
 The pair has also announced a new upcoming album by forthwrite featuring both artists music.